 The Anglesey coastline and beyond is littered with many different types wrecks (there are over 200 around the Anglesey coastline alone).
 The Irish sea has an abundance of both deep and shallow wrecks which play host to many different species of fish.
 Being part of the shipping lanes into Liverpool and the Western Approaches during WWII, many ships lost in battle and over centuries those ships caught in severe storms have been lost in these seas and now lie at the bottom having created their own thriving habitats for marine life.

-With the A55 dual carriageway across the island, Holyhead is now an ideal venue for a good days fishing the many wrecks of the Irish Sea from one of the only major ports with direct access to St Georges Channel.
+With the A55 dual carriageway across the island, Holyhead is now an ideal venue for a good days fishing the many wrecks of the Irish Sea from one of the only major ports with direct access to these grounds and St Georges Channel.

 Fish that can be expected in and around wrecks within easy reach of Holyhead include: pollack, cod, coalfish, spurdog, ling, conger, huss, tope, and many more.

 Whether you prefer fishing with jellyworms and shads, or hokki’s or feathers, or ragworm and live sandeel, there is usually plenty around to keep all aboard My Way happy.

 As a rule downtiders are in the wreck anglers armoury.
 Down tide rods should range in the 12lb to 20lb for drifting and also the 20lb to 30lb in general for those seeking out the congers, when anchored up over slack water on our wrecks.
 Heavy uptiders of 6oz to 8oz are often used and can work equally well.

 There’s a wide assortment of rigs and tackle available to the wreck angler.
 Primarily when hunting out pollack and coalies, rigs such as the flying collar, the standard tube boom single hook rigs and variations on the east coast killer rigs .